How to Reduce Drinking Without Completely Removing it From Your Life

 At 5pm when you’re about to open that bottle, pause and picture the version of you who’s in control:

-Being fully present with your kids, your partner, your career.
+• Being fully present with your family, your partner, your career.

-The more vividly you see her, the easier it becomes to act like her today.
+The more vividly you see yourself, the easier it becomes to act like that person today.

 8. Reframe Your Beliefs About Alcohol

-Challenge the lies and replace them with truth:
+Challenge the old stories and replace them with truth:

-“I won’t have fun without a drink” → “I won’t embarrass myself like others who overdo it.”
+• “I won’t have fun without a drink” → “I have more fun when I’m fully present.”

-“Alcohol relaxes me” → “It relaxes me for an hour, then wrecks my sleep and spikes anxiety.”
+• “Alcohol relaxes me” → “It relaxes me for an hour, then affects my sleep and next day.”

-“I’ll look weird if I don’t drink” → “People admire my self-control and wish they had it too.”
+• “I’ll look weird if I don’t drink” → “People admire self-control and often wish they had more of it.”

 These reframes turn alcohol from something you “need” into something you “choose.”
 And choice = freedom.